amusarra/liferay-portal-security-audit/README.md

 At the beginning of the article the source code of Liferay Portal Security Audit (freely available on GitHub) was examined.
-Later, in the article we also discussed how to implement the OSGi components necessary to obtain a Audit Service system running on the Community Edition of Liferay.
+Later, in the article we also discussed how to implement the OSGi components necessary to obtain an Audit Service system running on the Community Edition of Liferay.
 The project is organized as described in Table 1.

 ![Liferay Portal Security Audit - Architecture](https://www.dontesta.it/wp-content/uploads/2018/01/LiferayPortalSecurityAuditArchitecture_v1.0.0.png)